jach999/fairtrack/README.md

 *   **Contributors**: Join us if you’re passionate about entomology, computer vision, or open-source development.
 *   **Feedback**: We welcome your ideas and suggestions.

 Stay tuned as we continue refining and expanding the **Fairtrack** project.
-Together, let’s uncover the hidden lives of insects! 🌟🐜
+Let’s make insect monitoring better! 🌟🐜

 * * *